RandolphKahle/doit-notes/aws-iam.md

 ### Roles

+An IAM role in an IAM identity to which permissions can be associated.
+A role does not have any long-term associated credential, password, or access keys.
+When a users is *assigned* to a role temporary access keys are generated and given to the user.

+Roles can be used to give access to AWS to users, applications, or services that normally do not have a means to access AWS resources.

 User can *assume* an IAM role after authenticated by a federated identity provider such as Facebook or Google.

 A role as "attached" *policies*.

+**When a user assumes a role it gives up its own permissions temporarily and can only do what the role policy documents allow**.

 One can "attach' a role to e.g. an [[aws-compute-ec2]] instance.
 This means the ec2 instance does not need a local copy of the secure keys.
 If such an instance is hacked, then the attackers could do anything allowed by the associated role(s) *but* they would not have access to the actual keys.